-At the effective time, each share of Expedia common stock and Expedia Class B common stock issued and outstanding immediately prior to the effective time (other than shares of Expedia common stock and Expedia Class B common stock held by Expedia shareholders who properly demand dissenters' rights in accordance with the WBCA), will, subject to anti-dilution adjustment of the exchange ratio, be automatically converted into the right to receive 1.93875 fully paid and nonassessable shares of USA common stock, referred to as the merger consideration.
-At the effective time, shares of Expedia common stock and Expedia Class B common stock will no longer be outstanding, and will automatically be canceled and retired and will cease to exist, and each certificate previously representing any such shares will thereafter represent only the right to receive the shares of USA common stock to be issued as consideration upon the surrender of those certificates, without interest.
-No fractional shares of USA common stock will be issued; instead, a cash payment will be made to the holders of shares of Expedia common stock and Expedia Class B common stock and Expedia Class B common stock who would otherwise be entitled to receive a fractional share of USA common stock.
-See "-Cash Instead of Fractional Shares."
-However, any holder of shares of Expedia common stock or Expedia Class B common stock that would otherwise be entitled to receive the merger consideration may elect to waive the issuance of the merger consideration with regard to such holder's shares of Expedia common stock and Expedia Class B common stock will be cancelled and retired and cease to exist as of the effective time and no shares of USA common stock will be issued in respect thereof.
-USA has already waived issuance of the merger consideration in respect of all of the outstanding shares of Expedia common stock and Expedia Class B common stock held by USA immediately prior to the effective time.
+At the effective time, each share of Expedia common stock and Expedia Class B common stock issued and outstanding immediately prior to the effective time (other than shares of Expedia common stock and Expedia Class B common stock held by Expedia shareholders who properly demand dissenters' rights in accordance with the WBCA), will, subject to anti-dilution adjustment of the exchange ratio, be automatically converted into the right to receive 1.93875 fully paid and nonassessable shares of IAC common stock, referred to as the merger consideration.
+At the effective time, shares of Expedia common stock and Expedia Class B common stock will no longer be outstanding, and will automatically be cancelled and retired and will cease to exist, and each certificate previously representing any such shares will thereafter represent only the right to receive the shares of IAC common stock to be issued as consideration upon the surrender of those certificates, without interest.
+No fractional shares of IAC common stock will be issued; instead, a cash payment will be made to the holders of shares of Expedia common stock and Expedia Class B common stock who would otherwise be entitled to receive a fractional share of IAC common stock.
+See "-Exchange of Certificates-Cash Instead of Fractional Shares."
+However, any holder of shares of Expedia common stock or Expedia Class B common stock and Expedia common stock and Expedia Class B common stock will be cancelled and retired and cease to exist as of the effective time and no shares of IAC common stock will be issued in respect thereof.
+IAC has already waived issuance of the merger consideration in respect of all of the outstanding shares of Expedia common stock and Expedia Class B common stock will be issued in respect thereof.
+IAC has already waived issuan

-If, between the date of the merger agreement and the effective time, the outstanding shares of USA common stock, Expedia common stock or Expedia Class B common stock are changed into a different number of shares or a different class by reason of any reclassification, recapitalization, reorganization, split-up, stock dividend (including any dividend or distribution of securities convertible into, or exercisable or exchangeable for, USA common stock, Expedia common stock or Expedia Class B common stock), stock combination, exchange of shares, readjustment or otherwise, as the case may be, then the exchange ratio will be correspondingly adjusted.
+If, between the date of the merger agreement and the effective time, the outstanding shares of IAC common stock, Expedia common stock or Expedia Class B common stock are changed into a different number of shares or a different class by reason of any reclassification, recapitalization, reorganization, split-up, stock dividend (including any dividend or distribution of securities convertible into, or exercisable or exchangeable for, IAC common stock, Expedia common stock or Expedia Class B common stock), stock combination, exchange of shares, readjustment or otherwise, as the case may be, then the exchange ratio will be correspondingly adjusted.

 At the effective time, each outstanding share of common stock, par value \$0.01 per share, of Equinox Merger Corp., or Equinox Merger Corp. common stock, will be automatically converted into one share of common stock of the surviving corporation, or surviving corporation common stock.
-Because USA is the sole holder of all shares of Equinox Merger Corp. common stock, USA will be the sole holder of all outstanding shares of surviving corporation common stock.
+Because IAC is the sole holder of all shares of Equinox Merger Corp. common stock, IAC will be the sole holder of all outstanding shares of surviving corporation common stock.